bradb345/Server/README.MD

 #### Feeds

-- -   For the projects, I made a try catch async function that makes a GET request to the backend server to get all the projects. after awaiting the request, If the request was successful I set the response data to state, if the request failed I set the isError state to true.
-If there was no error but the projects state is still null, then that means that isLoading is true. if any of these states and constants are true then a message is conditionally rendered to the page.
+-  For the projects, I made a try catch async function that makes a GET request to the backend server to get all the projects. after awaiting the request, If the request was successful I set the response data to state, if the request failed I set the isError state to true.
+If there was no error but the projects state is still null, then that means that isLoading is true.
+If any of these states and constants are true then a message is conditionally rendered to the page.

 ```js
 const [projects, setProjects] = React.useState(null)